metowolf/Meting/README.md

 use Metowolf\Meting;

-// Initialize to netease API
+// Initialize to tencent API
 $api = new Meting('tencent');

 // Use custom cookie (option)